NS 4000: Preservation

-Not a single locomotive of the NS 4000 has been preserved, but the Zuid-Limburgse Stoomtrein Maatschappij has two Swedish locomotives of the series B 1200 that were also built by Nydqvist & Holm (NOHAB) and somewhat resemble the NS 4000 series.
+None of the class was preserved, but the Zuid-Limburgse Stoomtrein Maatschappij has two Swedish locomotives of the series B 1200 that were also built by Nydqvist & Holm (NOHAB) and somewhat resemble the NS 4000 series.
 In Sweden there are two locomotives of the sister series 'H3s' that have been preserved.

 Furthermore, the tenders of locomotives 4003 and 4025 (4710) have been preserved, which were used in 1983 as a water wagon and used as a rail grinding train until 1983, which are now in the possession of Hoogovens Stoom IJmuiden, the upper part of tender 4025 (4710) has been placed and on the undercarriage of a generator wagon.